 When you stop and think, this is not just semantics or double speak … it makes perfect sense.
 In today’s world, no longer are the majority of automobile crashes caused by a poorly constructed road, a pot hole or a squirrel jumping out onto the road.
 Drinking, drugs, smart phones, speeding and general recklessness are all responsible for most of the injuries and fatalities today and these behaviors are avoidable.
 A driver’s decision to drink, text or speed is in no way an accident.
 It may be unconscious, but it is deliberate and it causes automobile crashes.

 Please spread this message far and wide by sharing it on social media as often as possible.
 Maybe if we are made to visualize the causes and consequences of automobile “crashes” ahead of time we may think twice before partaking in the behaviors that most often cause the crash and not just chalk it up to being killed in an “accident”.

 If you or a loved on has been injured or killed as a result of the negligence of another in an automobile “crash”, please call The Law Firm of Reyes Browne Reilley Law Firm at 214-526-7900.
-Our attorneys and staff stand ready to assist you and will immediately speak directly with you to review the circumstances surrounding the “crash”.
+Our expert Dallas car accident attorneys and staff stand ready to assist you and will immediately speak directly with you to review the circumstances surrounding the “crash”.
 Automobile crashes are caused by negligent driver behavior.
 Please do not hesitate to call on us to make that negligent party pay for crashing your life and endangering your health and family.